Tuesday, July 3, 2012

 TIME:

-2. An interval separating two points on this continuum; a duration: a long time since the last war; passed the time reading.
+1. A nonspatial continuum in which events occur in apparently irreversible succession from the past through the present to the future.2.
+An interval separating two points on this continuum; a duration: a long time since the last war; passed the time reading.

 3. A number, as of years, days, or minutes, representing such an interval: ran the course in a time just under four minutes.